ronaldbradford/doit-lab1/lesson4/README.md

 # Lesson 4

+// NOTE: This lesson is a WIP, see TODOs

 ## Setup a Python Virtual Environment

 For this lesson we install different Python packages so we will use a dedicated virtual environment.